Depreciation and amortisation

 Another exception is the need to have business purpose for expenses incurred in transactions with non-residents.
 The burden of proving the absence of business purpose in the transactions rests on the tax authorities.
 Business purpose of the transaction exists if:

 - the taxpayer intends to receive economic effect from such transaction (i.e. increase or preserve its assets)

 - achievement of tax benefits is not the main purpose of the transaction, and

 - in comparable conditions, the taxpayer would be ready to conduct such transaction with the non-related party.

 General requirements for the documentation of the transactions for accounting needs (i.e. contracts, acts of acceptance, etc.) will also apply for the substantiation of expenses for tax purposes.

-Non-repayable financial aid (goods, services), which was provided free of charge for the benefit of its recipients (other than duly registered non-profit organisations) that are not CIT payers or that are taxed at a 0% CIT rate, are not deductible.
+Non-repayable financial aid (goods, services), which was provided free of charge for the benefit of its recipients (other than duly registered non-profit organisations) that are not CIT payers or that are taxed at a 0% CIT rate, is not deductible.

 As a part of tax measures related to COVID-19, the following incentives were introduced to Ukrainian tax legislation:

-- Donors of funds or medical goods and other listed goods during the quarantine period will be able to fully deduct the respective expenses for tax purposes for the year 2020.
+- Donors of funds or medical goods and other listed goods during the quarantine period will be able to fully deduct the respective expenses for tax purposes until the last day of the month in which the quarantine period ends.

 - State and municipal health care institutions that have received funds or free of charge medical goods and other listed goods during the quarantine period shall not tax income from the receipt / tax deduct expenses from the use of such funds and goods for tax periods of 2020-2021.

 Net operating losses